val-iisc/DART/README.md

 # Training
-For training DART on Office Home:
+For training DART on Domain Generalization task:
 ```
 python
 ```